Toronto is the capital of Ontario and one of the most populous cities in Canada, with a total population of approximately 2,731,571 as of 2016.

-It is an anchor city of the Golden Horseshoe, which is an urban agglomeration of over 9 million people surrounding the western end of Lake Ontario in 2016.
+It is an anchor city of the Golden Horseshoe, an urban agglomeration of over 9 million people surrounding the western end of Lake Ontario in 2016.

-It is an international city for tourism, arts, finance, business, and culture.
-It has been recognized as part of the most cosmopolitan and multicultural cities in the world.
+It is an international tourism, arts, finance, business, and culture city.
+It has been recognized as one of the most cosmopolitan and multicultural cities.

-There are different criteria one can consider when selecting a good neighbourhood to live in Toronto and here they are:
+There are different criteria one can consider when selecting a good neighborhood to live in Toronto, and here they are:

 - Low crime rate